JacobMcAuley/foundry-patrol/README.md

 1. Tokens moving through linear mode on a diagonal may take an unexpect route to reach the point.
 This is how the function currently works.
 Future updates will adjust this.

-### Planned features

-1. A loiter mode: Tokens will move about after stopping at a node
-2. Player use mode: Allow players to set patrols for their owned tokens.

 ### Installation Instructions

 To install Foundry-patrol, do the following: